jonnonz1/nz-statute-book/acts/public/2007/major-events-management-act-2007.md

 ### 76 Disposal of things seized
 (1) In any proceedings for an offence relating to any thing seized under warrant, a court may order, either at the trial or hearing or on an application, that it be delivered to the person appearing to the court to be entitled to it, or that it be otherwise disposed of in any manner that the court thinks fit.
-(2) Any member of the police or an enforcement officer may, at any time, unless an order has been made under subsection (1), return the thing to the person from whom it was seized, or apply to a Judge for an order for its disposal.
+(2) Any member of the Police or an enforcement officer may, at any time, unless an order has been made under subsection (1), return the thing to the person from whom it was seized, or apply to a Judge for an order for its disposal.
 (3) An application under subsection (2) must be made on notice to any person known to have an interest in the thing.
 (4) On an application under subsection (2), the Judge may make any order that a court may make under subsection (1).
 (5) If proceedings for an offence relating to the thing are not brought within 3 months of seizure, any person claiming to be entitled to it may, after the expiry of that period, apply to a Judge for an order that it be delivered to him or her.